Parithimal-cmd/Capm-Indian-Equities/README.md

 statistical significance of beta.
 ### 3. Volatility Analysis
 The standard deviation of daily stock returns was calculated to measure return volatility.
-Daily volatility was then annualized using 252 trading days.
+Daily volatility was then calculated using 252 trading days.
 ### 4. Cross-Sectional CAPM Analysis
 After estimating the beta of each stock, a cross-sectional analysis was